 - Granular.
-If personal data is to be used in a number of ways, the ICO recommends that organisations ask for separate consent to each, to give the data owner as much control as possible over how their data is used.
+If personal data is to be used in a number of ways, the ICO recommends that organisations ask for separate consent to each.
+Give the data owner as much control as possible over how their data is used.

 - Named.
-Data owners should always be informed of who the organisation is and, likewise, the names of any third parties with whom the data will be shared.
+Data owners should always be informed of who the organisation is.
+Likewise, the names of any third parties with whom the data will be shared.

 - Easy to withdraw.
-Data owners should always be able to withdraw their consent and be able to do so via a simple, fast method.
+Data owners should always be able to withdraw their consent.
+Simply, and swiftly.

 What happens if I don’t comply?